Warpzones/site_web/README.md

 ## License

-This project is open source under the MIT License.
+This project is open source under the Open Source License.
 See the LICENSE file for details.

 ---

 ---

 # Site Web Portfolio Moderne

-> **Traduction française (réalisée à l’aide d’un traducteur en ligne)**

 ## Présentation